Nick Fury Jr.: Fictional character biography

 Nick Fury Jr. in Battle Scars #6 (April 2012).
 Art by Scot Eaton.

 Marcus Johnson was raised in Atlanta, Georgia, by Nia Jones.
-At age 18, Marcus passed on numerous college football scholarships in order to enlist in the US Army, serving in Iraq.
+At age 18, Johnson passed on numerous college football scholarships to enlist in the US Army, serving in Iraq.
 After his enlistment, he earned a degree in philosophy from the University of Georgia.
-Marcus then re-enlisted in the Army, achieving the rank of staff sergeant.
+Johnson then re-enlisted in the Army, achieving the rank of staff sergeant.

 While serving in Afghanistan with 2nd Battalion, 75th Ranger Regiment, Marcus is told that his mother was murdered back in the United States.
 He returns home and is attacked by the men who killed his mother, and by Taskmaster, but is saved.
 S.H.I.E.L.D. agents arrive and take him to one of their facilities; Johnson comes to feel he is being held there against his will and escapes, but is caught by Taskmaster once again.
 Before he can obtain any information, a man in a mask saves him, but then flees.
 Johnson catches up to Nick Fury Sr. who is revealed to be his father.
-Fury and Johnson are then captured by the organization Leviathan's former member Orion who has Johnson's left eye cut out and confirms that Johnson has the Infinity Formula in his DNA, which has been behind Fury's long lifespan.
+Fury and Johnson are captured by the organization Leviathan's former member Orion, who has Johnson's left eye cut out and confirms that Johnson has the Infinity Formula in his DNA, which has been behind Fury's long lifespan.
 Fury helps Johnson escape, but Fury himself has blood transfused to Orion so Orion's youth can be restored, draining Fury's remaining Infinity Formula.
 Johnson saves Fury with the help of his Ranger friend Phil Coulson, and later kills Orion.
 After convalescing, Johnson is given the Super Soldier uniform to wear.
 As a new agent of S.H.I.E.L.D., he is also informed of his birth name Nick Fury Jr.

-Fury and Coulson make a cameo appearance in Scarlet Spider #5, and are part of the framing sequence in Marvel NOW!
-Point One.

-As part of the Marvel NOW! branding, Nick, Coulson, and Maria Hill form the S.H.I.E.L.D. version of the Secret Avengers with Hawkeye and Black Widow.
+As part of the Marvel NOW! branding, Fury, Coulson, and Maria Hill form the S.H.I.E.L.D. version of the Secret Avengers with Hawkeye and Black Widow.
 Fury is involved in their first mission, which involved fighting a group of al-Qaeda terrorists.
-Fury then joins the Secret Avengers to raid Bagalia in order to recruit Taskmaster.
-While the Secret Avengers are fighting the Masters of Evil, Fury manages to pay off Crossfire to free Taskmaster from imprisonment.
-Fury and Daisy Johnson also dealt with the Iron Patriot armor has been programmed with a low-level A.I. and stolen by A.I.M. which are ultimately utilized by S.H.I.E.L.D.
+Fury then joins the Secret Avengers to raid Bagalia to recruit Taskmaster.
+While the Secret Avengers are fighting the Masters of Evil, Fury pays Crossfire to free Taskmaster from imprisonment.
+Fury and Daisy Johnson also dealt with the Iron Patriot armor has been programmed with a low-level A.I. and stolen by A.I.M.